nf-core/website/markdown/usage/nf_core_tutorial.md

 ### Using _nf-core_ pipelines offline
 Many of the techniques and resources described above require an active internet connection at run time - pipeline files, configuration profiles and software containers are all dynamically fetched when the pipeline is launched.
 This can be a problem for people using secure computing resources that do not have connections to the internet.

 To help with this, the `nf-core download` command automates the fetching of required files for running _nf-core_  pipelines offline.
-The command can download a specific release of a pipeline with `-r`/`--release` and fetch the singularity container if `--singularity` is passed (needs Singularity to be installed).
+The command can download a specific release of a pipeline with `-r`/`--release` and fetch the singularity container if `--singularity` is passed (this needs Singularity to be installed).
 All files are saved to a single directory, ready to be transferred to the cluster where the pipeline will be executed.

 > _NB: At the time of writing (Sept 2019), functionality to download config files is not yet complete.
 This should be included soon._

 ### Exercise 3 (using pipelines)

-* Install other dependencies (nextflow, docker)
+* Install required dependencies (nextflow, docker)
 * Print the command-line usage instructions for the _nf-core/rnaseq_ pipeline
 * In a new directory, run the _nf-core/rnaseq_ pipeline with the provided test data
 * Try launching the RNA pipeline using the `nf-core launch` command